 The 2-loop braid has the same basic braiding move as the Spiral braids, but the resulting braid is flat rather than round.
 It is a 4-strand braid that comes out with an unavoidable loose twist or ‘curl’ to it unless you dampen or iron it to be flat.
 I often use this 2-loop braid as part of an ending fringe or tassel to a braid of more loops (or as a warp-finish to a woven piece).

 Left-handed 2-loop braid, LONGER loops:

-Spiral Braids of 4 to 10 loops RIGHT-handed (click to jump to left-handed versions)
+Spiral Braids of 4 to 10 loops RIGHT-handed (click here to jump to left-handed videos)

 The 8-loop version was called lace bend, or lace bend round in 15th C. English loop braiding manuscripts.

 4-loop Spiral braid (Right-handed) part 1 including alternate method: exchanging loops without turning them.

 4-loop Spiral braid (Right-handed) part 2 incl. adding a split (buttonhole-type opening) into braid